yushiangfu/study-notes/b0-process.md

 </details>

-### New
+### State - New

-From users' perspective, threads within the same process share the same virtual memory space, file table, files, etc.
+Threads within the same process share the same virtual memory space, file table, etc., of which the collection is exclusive to each process.
-In contrast, tasks from the different groups have their resources exclusively.
-Two syscalls, 'clone' and 'fork,' are provided to meet the individual requirement, and surprisingly they call to the same core function inside the kernel.
+Syscalls like **clone** and **fork** are used to create new tasks with different shared resources, and surprisingly they call to the same core function.
-The passed-in parameters determine whether the newly generated task shares the existing resource with its parent task or has its private copy.
-Cloning a thread as a new helper sharing the same resource is understandable, but forking a thread to do the same job without helping each other?
+For each resource, the routine determines whether to share it with the parent task or create a new copy of its own based on pass-in flags.
-The syscall 'fork' itself rarely works alone.
-Instead, it combines with another syscall 'execve', which loads the target application into memory and overwrites the existing logic.
+The syscall **fork** itself rarely works alone since two identical copies are pretty redundant.
+Instead, another syscall **execve** follows to load the target application into memory, overwriting the existing logic.

 <p align="center"><img src="images/process/fork-and-clone.png" /></p>